 How will proposals be assessed?

 Proposals will first be evaluated by scientific peer reviewers on the basis of the originality and scientific quality of the project.
 A shortlist of proposals will then be assessed by an independent, expert panel on the basis of all four of the above criteria.
 The panel comprises internationally renowned researchers in human gut microbiota from across the world.

 Panel members will review shortlisted proposals individually ahead of a meeting of the full panel to discuss the merits of proposals in detail.
 The panel will then decide which proposals to fund.

 Yakult and Nature Research employees will have no influence over funding decisions.

 How do I apply?

 What do I need to include in my application?

 Applicants need to complete their application via the Submittable system.
 As part of their application, applicants will be required to complete a Research Proposal, and to upload a Budget and the CVs of team members.
 Applicants will also need to include details of an authorised Signing Official at the lead institution.
 Full details are available in the Guidelines for applicants.

 Can I include co-investigators?

 Yes.
 Applications can be from single investigators or from teams of investigators.
 It should be clear what each investigator is contributing to the research.
-The grant is led by the Applicant - who will act as the principle investigator - and held by the Applicant’s organisation.
+The grant is led by the Applicant - who will act as the principal investigator - and held by the Applicant’s organisation.